How to Make Value Investing Easy

 “The stock investor is neither right or wrong because others agreed or disagreed with him; he is right because his facts and analysis are right.”

 We highlighted Western Digital Corp (WDC) back in December of 2012.
 At the time, our analysis found that Western Digital’s after-tax cash flows were strong and growing despite the market’s pessimism on the digital storage industry.
 However, strong cash flows alone do not make a good investment.
 Digging deeper, we found that WDC’s price of $34/share vastly understated the true economic value of the company.
 This cheap valuation, when combined with the company’s excellent profitability, made WDC a very attractive investment.
-Since our feature in 2012, Western Digital is up 191% overall, or 69% compounded annually.
-This return greatly outpaces the S&P 500’s returns (42% overall, 20% compounded annually) over the same period.
+Since our feature in 2012 through the end of 2014, Western Digital’s stock increased 230% overall, or 82% compounded annually.
+This return greatly outpaces the S&P 500’s returns (46% overall, 21% compounded annually) over the same period.
 When performed correctly, value investing is the best way to make money in the stock market.
 There is a reason Benjamin Graham’s investing style is still used to this day.
 It works, plain and simple.